wang296/IR2015/project.md

 # Pick a topic

 You can either pick from a list of sample topics provided by the instructor or choose your own topic.
 Your starting point could be the essays that you wrote for Homework 1.
-You can browse all student essays to see if you can get any insights.
-This is also a good way to identify opportunities for collaborations.

 Leveraging existing resources is especially encouraged as it allows you to minimize the amount of work that you have to do and focus on developing truly your ideas.